-When items are placed where they should logically be, and everything is readily accessible, guests and family can easily jump in to help the "head chef".
+When items are placed where they should logically be, and everything is readily accessible, guests and family can easily jump into the role of sous chef.

-It makes sense that they can easily find the things that they will need to use.
-Pots and pans and spices should be close to the stove.
+It makes sense for everyone to easily find the things they want to use.
+Pots, pans and spices should be closest to the stove.
 The knives should be located near the cutting surface in the prep area.
-Glasses and dishes should be located cabinets where they might expect them.
+Glasses and dishes should be located in the spaces you would expect them to be.

 Creating an intuitive layout will ensure that you and others will be able to use the kitchen with ease year after year.

 3. Make Sure That It Looks Like It Was Always There

 The kitchen needs to be consistent with the design and style of the house.

 Your new kitchen should look like it is original to the house, whether it's an antique reproduction, a mid-century modern or contemporary home.
 It doesn't have to match the rest of the house, but it should complement its design and style.

 Even an antique home can be updated with modern amenities, yet have a kitchen that looks like it belongs.
 It's all in the details.

 Perhaps the shiny bagel toaster that you can't live without is stored behind the closed doors of an appliance garage.
 A paneled SubZero fridge blends in with adjacent cabinetry.
 A big farm sink is functional, stylish, and historically appropriate.

 4. Go for Clean Lines, a Classic Style, and Quality Products